Northern California gets record rain and heavy snow. Many have been in the dark for days in Seattle

 The National Weather Service extended a flood watch into Saturday for areas north of San Francisco as the region was inundated by this season's strongest atmospheric river — a long plume of moisture that forms over an ocean and flows through the sky over land.

-In Humboldt County, the sheriff’s office issued evacuation orders and warnings and urged residents to prepare for storm impacts throughout the week.
+In Humboldt County, the sheriff’s office issued evacuation orders and warnings for people living near the Eel River, which is forecast to break its banks, and urged residents to prepare for storm impacts throughout the week.
 Flooding closed Highway 1, also known as the Pacific Coast Highway, in Mendocino County north of Point Arena near the Garcia River and there was no estimate for when it would reopen, according to the California Department of Transportation.

 The system roared ashore Tuesday as a " bomb cyclone," which occurs when a cyclone intensifies rapidly.
 It unleashed fierce winds that toppled trees onto roads, vehicles and homes, killing at least two people in Washington.